 The major difference between the RRIF and the LIF concerns the rule around withdrawals.
-The RRIF is restricted by a minimum withdrawal amount per year, where depending on your age you must withdraw a certain percentage per year (formula can be found here).
-The LIF, however, is constrained by both a minimum and a maximum withdrawal rate (the table can be seen here).
+With RRIFs, depending on your age, you’re required to withdraw a certain percentage per year.
+LIFs, however, have both a minimum and a maximum withdrawal rate.

-The last registered account we will look at is the RESP.
+The last registered Canadian investment account we will look at is the RESP.
 The RESP differs in its intended use and treatment from the other registered accounts.

 Registered Education Savings Plan (RESP)

-Unlike the other registered accounts, the focus of the RESP is not on retirement.
-Rather it’s intended for parents (or grandparents, or friends) who wants to save for their children’s future post-secondary education.
-The maximum contribution is $50,000 per child.
+Unlike the other registered investment accounts, the focus of the RESP is not on retirement.
+Rather it’s intended as savings for a child’s future post-secondary education.
+Parents, grandparents, extended family, and family friends can all contribute to an RESP.
+The maximum lifetime contribution is $50,000 per child.

-One of the advantages of the RESP is tax-deferred income.
+One of the advantages of the RESP is tax deferment.
 Similar to the RRSP, taxes are not paid until the funds are withdrawn from the account.
-Since the child (student) is the beneficiary of these funds, the withdrawals are taxed at their tax rate — another benefit since students tend to be in a very low bracket.
+Since the child (student) is the beneficiary of these funds, the withdrawals are taxed at their tax rate.
+This is another benefit since students tend to be in a very low bracket.

-Furthermore, the RESP has a unique characteristic which adds to its desirability.
+Furthermore, the RESP has a unique characteristic that adds to its desirability.
 It allows for the ability to collect the Canada Government Education Savings Grant (CESG).
 The government matches 20% of the contributions made to the RESP account up to the maximum of $500 per year, and a lifetime grant of $7,200, per child.
-An RESP savings calculator can help estimate future education costs and how they will be covered.
+An RESP savings calculator can help estimate future education costs.

-- Individual RESP account: opened for a specific child.
+- Individual RESP accounts: You’ll open this account for one specific child.
 Anyone can contribute to this account and the maximum lifetime contribution to the account is $50,000.

-- Family RESP account: opened for all the children in the family together, and can be used by any of the children in the future.
+- Family RESP account: You’ll open this account for all the children in the family together.
 Only the parents and grandparents of the beneficiaries can contribute to the account, and the maximum lifetime contribution to the account is $50,000 per child.